 As the plan was laid out, several squadrons from 2SAS and SRS were to make beach landings up the east coast of Italy to meet up with freed prisoners.
-In a parallel operation, a detachment of 200 commandos would drop in behind the frontline to help round up the prisoners, take out any German resistance, and bring the POWs to the coast.
+In the parallel operation, a detachment of 200 commandos would drop in behind the frontline to help round up the prisoners, take out any German resistance, and bring the POWs to the coast.
 Those POWs would then be ferried to Termoli where D Squadron of 2SAS provided area security.

 The Battle of Termoli was a significant event in the history of 2SAS as it was the first time that they fought alongside 1SAS (as SRS) in a full-on armed confrontation.
 In support of 8th army’s invasion of Italy, the SRS (1SAS) with Mayne in charge along with a combined force from No. 3 Commando and No. 40 Royal Marine Commando — altogether a force of 207 men — were tasked with taking and holding Termoli, a port city on the southeast coast of Italy.
 Termoli was far to the north of the main body of British army or any of the American units operating around Salerno.
 It was to be used as a base for further SRS incursions along the Adriatic coast as the main Allied force pushed up the Italian peninsula.
 It was also supposed to be the evacuation point for British POWs secured in operations Jonquil and Begonia.
 The British hit Termoli from the sea on October 3, completely surprising the German garrison, which did not expect a seaborne assault to take place in their sector.
 The invasion force was able subdue the town later that day after fierce building-to-building fighting, but the situation in town was precarious and fluid.